Colletotrichum acutatum: Host and symptoms

 Colletotrichum acutatum has a broad host range, but is most important in strawberries.
 The pathogen causes black spot of fruit, but can also be seen attacking the plant at its crowns, roots and leaves.
 After planting, stunting and yellowing as well as wilting may occur.
 General symptoms of the disease in other plants can also be seen on flowers, petioles, and roots.
 Stems are also a prominent place to see symptoms.
 Lesions on the stem can appear dark colored, oval shaped, and possibly have immersed spots located on petioles and runners.
-Once C. acutatum infects these parts of the plant, it can cause other diseases to unfold such as crown root rot, defoliation, bloom blight and fruit rot.
+Once C. acutatum infects these parts of the plant, it can cause other diseases to develop such as crown root rot, defoliation, bloom blight and fruit rot.
 The most significant loss can be seen once the fruit is attacked.
 If the fruit is infected it will develop small brown spots (green fruit) or black spots (red fruit) and can expand throughout the fruits' surface.